Does marriage or divorce affect a will?

 Separation doesn't automatically revoke your will, but you may wish to update it to reflect your changed circumstances

-It's important to make a new will promptly after marriage or divorce to ensure your current wishes are documented
+People often make a new will after marriage or divorce so their current wishes are documented.

 Common situations

 Life events that trigger changes to your will are more common than you might think.
-Understanding when and why you need to act can help you avoid complications later.
+An understanding of when and why action arises is something people often find helps avoid complications later.

 You may need to consider updating your will if: